 Number Systems

-A numbering system or number system is a system that represents numbers in a unique manner using a particular set of symbols.
-For instance, the decimal system is a number system based on number 10, which is called the base or basis of the system.
-If n is the base of a number system, then there are n different single symbols in a range of 0 to (n-1) representing numbers in that system.
-Common number systems are decimal (base 10), binary (base 2), hexadecimal (base 16), and octal (base 8).
+A number system or numbering system is a system that represents numbers in a unique manner using a specific set of symbols.
+For instance, the decimal system is a number system based on number 10, which is referred to as the base or basis of the system.
+If n is the base of a number system, then there are n distinct symbols ranging from 0 to n-1 used to represent numbers in that system.
+Common number systems include decimal (base 10), binary (base 2), hexadecimal (base 16), and octal (base 8).

 For decimal system, the symbols (or digits) used to represent numbers in the system are 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9, for example, number 526 or number 526.38.